Coast Guard rescues 6 of 18 people on capsized boat off Louisiana Coast, search continues

-NEW ORLEANS — Six of the 18 people onboard a 129-foot commercial lift boat that capsized off the Louisiana coast have been rescued so far, according to the US Coast Guard.
+NEW ORLEANS — Six of the 19 people onboard a 129-foot commercial lift boat that capsized off the Louisiana coast Tuesday afternoon in rugged seas have been rescued so far, according to the US Coast Guard.

-The Coast Guard and several good Samaritan vessels are continuing search and rescue efforts just miles south of Port Fourchon where the Seacor Power capsized Tuesday afternoon.
+The Coast Guard and several good Samaritan vessels were continuing search and rescue efforts just miles south of Port Fourchon where the Seacor Power capsized Tuesday afternoon.

 According to MarineTraffic.com, the vessel left port around 2:12 p.m.
 A source tells WWL-TV that the Seacor Power capsized shortly after 4 p.m.